The Atheist Bible, CC-BY Fabian M. Suchanek

 • Dereliction: A child is not given the basic conditions for a proper upbringing.

-A simple Humanist moral framework would prohibit the above and permit everything else.
-That said, the prohibition of these harms cannot be absolute: one harmful action may prevent another, more harmful outcome, and thus the harms have to be weighted carefully against each other.
-The moral judgement of a behavior is a complex endeavor, in which a list of things to be avoided is essential, but not sufficient7.
+A simple Humanist moral framework would prohibit the above and permit everything else (see 53 for more precise definitions of these harms).
+That said, the prohibition of these harms cannot be absolute: One harmful action may prevent another, more harmful outcome, and thus the harms have to be weighed carefully against each other.
+The moral judgment of a behavior is a complex endeavor, in which a list of things to be avoided is essential, but not sufficient.

 My life and limb and liberty,